-Here at Grow we work hard to eliminate as much SQL work as possible.
+Here at Grow we work hard to eliminate as much SQL work as possible for you in the platform.
 However, because we also give our users full customizability to manipulate the data as they see fit, it’s likely that SQL may be needed to accomplish those particularly custom metrics.

 SQL stands for Structured Query Language.
 You can pronounce it however you want; most people say the letters (“ess-que-el”) but some people also pronounce it the same was as the word “sequel.”
 Either is fine.